 Pink is a versatile colour that can evoke feelings of joy and playfulness while also representing romance and delicacy.
 It’s a great shout to use pink if your brand personality is tranquil, warm, feminine, fun, youthful, bold or edgy.

 Well-known brands that use pink in their logo:

 Instagram, Victoria’s Secret, BBC iPlayer, Baskin Robbins, Very, T-Mobile, Dunkin’ Donuts, Soap and Glory.

 Brown is a colour that often represents warmth, nature, reliability, earthiness, seriousness and support.
 If your business uses brown as part of its brand identity, it suggests that you’re stable, wholesome, approachable and dependable.

 Well-known brands that use brown in their logo:

 Hershey, M&M’s, UPS, Louis Vuitton, Magnum, Fossil, Graze, Galaxy, Nescafe, Timberland.

 Black is most associated with business, luxury, sophistication, status, drama, glamour, security, efficiency and quality.
-This is perhaps why a lot of designer and upscale brands use it for their logo, and why it’s the go-to for premium services such as American Express’s Black Card.
+This is perhaps why a lot of designer and upscale brands use it for their logo.
+Black is also a great option for creating a high contrast to make your key message stand out.

 Well-known brands that use black in their logo: